raideno/convex-billing/README.md

 ## Configure

 You'll first need a Redis instance.
-It'll be used to cache subscription state and usage counters.
+It'll be used to cache subscription state.
 Upstash offers a free tier with a generous quota.
 You can customize this persistence layer by implementing the `Persistence` interface and provide it to the `internalConvexBilling` function.